Playtime need not be limited to the playground. The day we took a leisurely family stroll on the San Clemente Pier was a perfect reminder.

 - Watch your kids around the train tracks!

 - Parking is near the pier in a pay lot ($1.50/hour).
-Just walk down the hill where you will cross the railroad tracks.
-They were doing construction on the tunnel that goes under the tracks.
+Just walk down the hill where you will go through the tunnel under the railroad tracks.

 - There’s a Metrolink stop here, so consider taking the train!